Iwallis/sample_app/README.md

 4. if any migrations
     * heroku db:migrate

-* locally I need to uninstall bcrypt and reinstall with --version ruby option
+* locally I need to uninstall bcrypt and reinstall with --platform=ruby option

 * coffee-script-source needs to be verison 1.8.0 to work on windows